edwardz8/nuxt3-prisma/README.md

 ### task list
 - add likes to posts
-- add logout functionality
+- add registration functionality

-- do not show replies on home posts
+- IMPORTANT: do not show replies on home posts

-- registration broken on deploy

 ## Setup (node or nvm version 18)